 Definition of Iteration:-

-It is the repeated recalculation of a worksheet until a specific numeric condition is met.
+It is the repeated calculation of a worksheet until a specific numeric condition is met.
 Excel cannot automatically calculate a formula that refers to the cell — either directly or indirectly — that contains the formula.
 This is called a circular reference.
-If a formula refers back to one of its own cells, you must determine how many times the formula should recalculate.
+If a formula refers back to one of its cells, you must determine how many times the formula should recalculate.
 Circular references can iterate indefinitely.
-However, you can control the the maximum number of iterations and the amount of acceptable change
+However, you can control the maximum number of iterations and the amount of acceptable change.

 The applications/code on this site are distributed as is and without warranties or liability.
 In no event shall the owner of the copyrights, or the authors of the applications/code be liable for any loss of profit, any problems or any damage resulting from the use or evaluation of the applications/code.